 If you are not comfortable using these programs, do not worry.
 Our design team will action that for you.

-Custom stickers have intricate shapes.
-There are two ways we add bleeds to custom shapes stickers.
+There are two ways we add bleeds to custom shaped stickers.

 Your die-cut stickers might include a coloured border.
 If so, we simply extend that colour slightly to ensure it goes all the way to the edge of your stickers and die line.